kratzersmz/teska-cloud/README.md

 ## Add an A Record on your Domain to Octo/Sophos IP(in this case octo is 37.22.22.111)
 e.g. cloud.hans-schule.de	IN	A	37.22.22.111	3600s	(01:00:00)

-if you want to use collabora, please setup another domain e.g. office.hans-schule.de Pls wait until the domain records where spread to all Nameservers(mostly 24h)
+if you want to use collabora, please setup another domain e.g. office.hans-schule.de and point to same IP Pls wait until the domain records where spread to all Nameservers(mostly 24h)

 ## Prepare your Octogate: